A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Radar Waveform Optimisation

 \section{Radar Waveform Optimisation}

+The KLD-based optimisation framework provides analytically tractable KLD expressions, and their gradients as shown in Sec. \ref{sec:CommKLD}, Sec. \ref{sec:kldrad}, and Appendix A. This computational efficiency, combined with the unified performance characterisation, makes KLD particularly suitable for real-time ISAC applications.
 In this section, the radar waveform is optimised while using the ZF beamforming scheme for the communication subsystem.
 The optimisation problem is, where $\mathrm{KLD}_{\mathrm{r},t|\mathbf{W}_{\mathrm{r},t},\mathbf{H}_t}$ is defined in \eqref{kldrt}.
 After substituting \eqref{kldrt} in \eqref{10.a}, can be written as $\mathcal{P}_{2}$ that is given on page \pageref{rrr}.
 This optimisation problem focuses on the radar waveform while considering the whole ISAC system performance.
 The minimum KLD requirements in constraints \eqref{10.b} and \eqref{10.c} are carefully chosen to ensure specific performance guarantees in terms of detection probability $P_D$ and BER for the radar and communication subsystems, respectively.
-The constraint on radar power \eqref{10.d} is explicit because the radar waveform is our primary optimisation variable.
+For example, for the radar subsystem, a KLD threshold of $\underline{A}_t = 10$ bits corresponds to a detection probability of approximately $P_D \approx 0.25$, representing a baseline detection capability.
+For the communication subsystem, a KLD threshold of $\underline{B}_k = 10$ bits ensures a BER of approximately $10^{-2}$ for QPSK modulation, which is acceptable for many practical applications.
+These thresholds can be adjusted based on specific system requirements—higher KLD values would yield improved performance at the cost of more stringent resource allocation.
+The mathematical relationships between KLD and these conventional metrics, established in \cite{Al-Jarrah2023}, allow system designers to set appropriate thresholds based on application needs.
+The constraint on radar power \eqref{10.d} is explicit, where fixed power allocation is used between subsystems, because the radar waveform is our primary optimisation variable.
 The communication power is implicitly considered through the ZF beamforming scheme and the constraint \eqref{10.c} on communication performance.
 Specifically, the communication subsystem utilises its allocated power through the ZF beamforming scheme to distribute power to each UE, with weights predetermined based on the channel state information.